 Because exogenous testosterone impairs spermatogenesis, TRT should be avoided, when possible, when subsequent fertility is a concern (unless there is irreversible primary testicular failure), including in secondary hypogonadism.
 However, if subsequent fertility is not a concern, testosterone replacement therapy alone may be used to treat secondary hypogonadism.
 Treatment of secondary hypogonadism in boys with gonadotropin replacement therapy (see Treatment of infertility due to hypogonadism Treatment of infertility due to hypogonadism Hypogonadism is defined as testosterone deficiency with associated symptoms or signs, deficiency of spermatozoa production, or both.
 It may result from a disorder of the testes (primary hypogonadism)... read more ) usually stimulates androgen production as well as spermatogenesis.

-TRT can be used for males who
+TRT can be used for young males who

 Have no signs of puberty

 They may be given long-acting testosterone enanthate 50 mg IM once/month for 4 to 8 months.
 These low doses cause some virilization without restricting adult height.
 Older adolescents with testosterone deficiency receive long-acting testosterone enanthate or testosterone cypionate at a dose that is increased gradually over 18 to 24 months from 50 to 100 to 200 mg IM every 1 to 2 weeks.
 Transcutaneous gel may also be used, although it is more expensive; it could possibly be transferred to others during intimate contact.
 It is reasonable to convert older adolescents to testosterone gel preparations at adult dosages when their IM dosage has reached the equivalent of 100 to 200 mg every 2 weeks.